CLICK TO READ POEM!

 Melissa Austin is a sixteen year old girl looking forward to the last two years of high school.
 She has studied hard in hopes to score high on her PSATs.
 Eligibility for a Merit Scholarship would insure Melissa could attend a college of her choice and become the lawyer of her dreams.
 But, the bruises… Continue reading Lurlene McDaniel’s Too Young To Die

-Since I have joined the outside realm of working people, home with the family has become a fleeting gift.
+Since I joined the outside realm of working people, home with the family has become a fleeting gift.
 My husband is attending his college courses during the day and working in the afternoons while our daughters are growing up and living their own lives.
-Whatever fleeting moment I have with them is a treasure… Continue reading Creating Family Time with Our Words
+So whatever fleeting moment I have with them is a treasure… Continue reading Creating Family Time with Our Words

-It’s that time, again!
-This is my writer’s update where I inform you, the reader, about my comings and goings as a writer.
+It’s that time again!
+It’s time for my writer’s update, where I inform you, the reader, about my comings and goings as a writer.
 As everyone knows, a writer’s world is fraught with financial insecurities.
-Some of the lucky few either have a partner with a decent income to support their endeavors or have hit the… Continue reading Accomplishing Dreams in the Working World
+Some of the lucky few either have a partner with a decent income to support their endeavors or have hit… Continue reading Accomplishing Dreams in the Working World

 Sara was a troubled youth.
 Her mother released her to State custody and she came to live with Lauren’s Aunt.
 Lauren never liked Sara since the day she moved in.
 However, when Sara went missing at a séance Lauren was reluctant to attend, everyone turned to Lauren for information about Sara’s life before her disappearance;… Continue reading Joan Lowery Nixon’s The Séance

 John Green’s The Fault in Our Stars